Constance Hamilton

 Constance Eaton Hamilton (1862 - June 27, 1945) was a British-Canadian government official and activist.
 After activism supporting refugees and women in Winnipeg, she moved to Toronto and continued to support causes such as women's suffrage, becoming president of the Equal Franchise League of Toronto.
-She was elected for a one-year term on the Toronto City Council in the 1920 elections, becoming the first female member of Toronto City Council and the first woman in Ontario to hold elected office at either the federal, provincial, or municipal level.
+She was elected for a one-year term on the Toronto City Council in the 1920 elections, becoming the first female member of Toronto City Council and tied as the first woman in Ontario to hold elected office at either the federal, provincial, or municipal level.
 After two terms she resigned to continue her work campaigning for immigrant settlement and refugee issues, and for equal rights.
 In 1979, the Toronto city council established the Constance E. Hamilton Award on the Status of Women.

 Early life and education

 She was born in Yorkshire, England in 1862 to Dr George Fowler Bodington (1829-1902) and Caroline Mary Eaton (1825-1873).
 Early she studied with private tutors.
 Fluent in German, she attended the Conservatory of Music in Leipzig, Germany and became a skilled pianist.
 She also worked as a part-time farmer for parts of her early life.
 Hamilton immigrated to Canada with her family in 1887 and settled in Vancouver.
 The following year she met and married Lauchlan Hamilton, an older businessman.